gideonfernandes/next-level-week-1-ecoleta/README.md

 ### How To Install

-To clone and run this application, you'll need Git, Node.js + Yarn installed on your computer.
+To clone and run this application, you'll need Git, Node.js, NPM/Yarn & Expo installed on your computer.

 From your command line: